Alzheimers New Zealand Charitable Trust

 It is with great pleasure that the Trustees introduce Dr Andrea Kwakowsky the recipient of the inaugural Alzheimers New Zealand Charitable Trust Postdoctoral Research Fellowship – 2020/2021.

-The support provided by the Alzheimer New Zealand Charitable Trust will make a significant contribution to Dr. Kwakowsky’s overarching aims of finding treatments and providing support to people with Alzheimer’s disease.
+The support provided by the Alzheimers New Zealand Charitable Trust will make a significant contribution to Dr. Kwakowsky’s overarching aims of finding treatments and providing support to people with Alzheimer’s disease.

 JOGYOURMEMORY RUN - Organised by Millie & Georgia Higinbottom